 The right reason (if you must use no contact at all) is for you to distance yourself from your ex so that you can move on — move on to a relationship with someone else.

 Use no contact only for your own emotional health, and only if you really need time and space to heal and see things from an outsider’s perspective.
-Sometimes it’s good to give each other a little space but realize that it’ll not necessarily make the other person want to come back into the relationship.
+Sometimes it’s good to give each other a little space, but realize that it’ll not necessarily make the other person want to come back into the relationship.
 It may even make them realize they’re better off without you.
-That is, they get used to not having you around and that becomes their new normal.
+They get used to not having you around and that becomes their new normal.
 You coming back to their life interrupts the new normal, and people in general do not like uncertainty.
 How can they be sure you will not be gone again?

 This is just my humble opinion based on years of experience reuniting couples.
 But when all is said and done, it’s your life, your decision.
 You do what you believe is right for you.

 If you feel completely stuck after “no contact” or your ex does not respond after several attempts to re-establish contact, chances are you may have done too much damage to the relationship by doing “no contact”.
 So before you go “no contact” ask yourself the important question, “How do my actions right now help/hurt me later?”.
-It’s called self-awareness.